SenorTite/pySame/README.md

 PySame will prompt you to enter the required information (the event in question, the issue time of the message, the areas affected, etc), create a valid SAME header which carries that information - and save it on your computer as a short audio file in WAV format.
 Thanks to PySame, creators of simulated emergency messages can make them more realistic than ever!

-PySame is written in Python and available as a standalone application for Windows, Mac and Linux.
+PySame is written in Python and available as a standalone application for Windows and Linux (Mac is on the way).
 It's extremely lightwright, easy to use, and requires no specialized background.

 _**Disclaimer:** PySame is provided for entertainment, educational and demonstrative purposes only, without warranty of any kind, either expressed or implied.